 Ross Hauser, MD

 This article continues and provides further discussion and information on cervical vertigo.
-Please refer to Cervical Vertigo and Cervicogenic Dizziness from more discussion, patient cases and treatment options for problems of dizziness.
+Please refer to Cervical Vertigo and Cervicogenic Dizziness for more discussion, patient cases, and treatment options for problems of dizziness.

-When people come into our offices with a problem of Vestibular migraine, spontaneous vertigo or Migraine Associated Vertigo they talk to us about a very long medical journey they have taken that no one can quite understand.
-This includes family and the medical professionals that these people have seen already looking for help and support.
-If their stories are similar to your story, you will know that these people spend a lot of time looking for the triggers that cause the “silent migraine” a headache free migraine and the sudden, spontaneous vertigo that comes with it.
+When people come into our offices with a problem of Vestibular migraine, spontaneous vertigo, or Migraine Associated Vertigo they talk to us about a very long medical journey they have taken that no one can quite understand.
+This lack of understanding includes family and medical professionals.
+If their stories are similar to your story, you will know that these people spend a lot of time looking for the triggers that cause the “silent migraine” a headache-free migraine, and the sudden, spontaneous vertigo that comes with it.

-Here are some of the things we have heard from our patients:
+Here are some of the stories we have heard from our patients:

 My doctor sent me to a nutritionist.
-We did allergy food testing, which I was sensitive for a few things.
-I was told no sugars and no caffeine because in addition to the dizziness I would suffer from sudden onset panic attacks and of course this whole problem with my health health leaves me pretty much exhausted with stress and anxiety.
+We did allergy food testing, which I was sensitive to a few things.
+I was told no sugars and no caffeine because in addition to the dizziness, I would suffer from sudden onset panic attacks and of course, this whole problem with my health leaves me pretty much exhausted with stress and anxiety.

 I am still on the diet, I think it has helped somewhat, but I still get these symptoms of migraine aura and then dizziness.
 They even come to me in my dreams.

 I have been on Verapamil, it helps a little.
 My doctor thinks it would work better if I had symptoms of Meniere’s Disease.
 I do have a sway to me.

 Treatments for me up until this point have not been successful.
 Things do not work for me long-term.
 At this point, I would be grateful if something worked for me short term.
 As my symptoms got worse I would get more diagnoses and more medications.
 I started to get confused as to whether my worsening symptoms were the result of side effects from these medications or new manifestations.